 Essential Materials:

-4. Pea gravel, sand, rocks, pieces of tiles, pebbles, or glass marbles.
+- Pea gravel, sand, rocks, tiles, pebbles, or glass marbles.

 Additional Materials You Can Use:

-4. Other accessories such as tableware, pots, flowers, bridges, etc.
+- Other accessories include tableware, pots, flowers, bridges, etc.

 What Are The Ideal Plants For a Fairy Garden?

-I like to play around and try new things when I create my fairy gardens and choose plants that will go together well, go with the theme I want to create and the base I am going to use, depending on if I am using a container or a corner on my yard.
-Yes!, you can make your little fairy garden directly in your yard if you want.
-Isn’t that amazing?!!!
+I like to play around and try new things when I create my fairy gardens.
+I choose plants that will go well together, go with the theme I want to create, and the base I am going to use, depending on whether I am using a container or a corner of my yard.
+Yes!
+You can make your little fairy garden directly in your yard if you want.
+Isn’t that amazing?!!

-It is a great idea to combine different types of plants to make the little garden more realistic, but always take into consideration combining plants that have the same water and light requirements.
+Combining different types of plants to make the little garden more realistic is a great idea, but always consider combining plants that have the same water and light requirements.

-You can use expensive plants like bonsai (genetically designed miniatures of big trees) or not expensive at all like succulents and cacti (that are beautiful, with very different and unusual appearances and easy to take care of), but there are many other plants that you can use to make each of your fairy gardens different and unique.
+You can use expensive plants like bonsai (genetically designed miniatures of big trees) or not expensive at all like succulents and cacti (that are beautiful, with very different and unusual appearances, and easy to take care of).
+Still, there are many other plants that you can use to make each of your fairy gardens different and unique.

 This is a huge list of plants that are ideal for these mini gardens: